particle-iot/particle-cli/commands.md

 spark logout        - spark cloud logout

-spark subscribe - Starts listening and parsing server sent events from the api to your console spark monitor   - spark variable monitor - Connect and display messages from a core
+spark subscribe - Starts listening and parsing server sent events from the api to your console spark monitor   - spark variable monitor - Connect and display messages from a device

 spark flash --usb - spark flash firmware spark flash --cloud  - spark flash cloud  -- (default)

-spark serial list - Show Cores connected via serial to your computer spark serial monitor - Connect and display messages from a core
+spark serial list - Show devices connected via serial to your computer spark serial monitor - Connect and display messages from a device

-spark keys new - Generate a new set of keys for your core spark keys load - Load a saved key on disk onto your core spark keys save - Save a key from your core onto your disk spark keys send - Tell a server which key you'd like to use by sending your public key spark keys doctor - Creates and assigns a new key to your core, and uploads it to the cloud spark keys server - Switch server public keys
+spark keys new - Generate a new set of keys for your device spark keys load - Load a saved key on disk onto your device spark keys save - Save a key from your device onto your disk spark keys send - Tell a server which key you'd like to use by sending your public key spark keys doctor - Creates and assigns a new key to your device, and uploads it to the cloud spark keys server - Switch server public keys

 spark webhook create - Creates a postback to the given url when your event is sent